ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-2-3.md

-Understanding Positive Thinking: Key Elements of Successful Positive Thinking
+Key Elements of Successful Positive Thinking
 =============================================================================

 Positive thinking is a mental attitude that emphasizes the positive aspects of life.
 To successfully incorporate positive thinking into our lives, there are several key elements to consider: